brianhoole/tasteofmanoa.github.io/index.md

 ![](doc/user-home-page-2.PNG)

 ## Find Friends
 Users will be able to find their friends and be able to use the friend as a tag to find similar preferred/favorite foods.
 Currently can only sort by tastes.
-Users are not added until they have given they're "tastes."
+Users are not added until they have given their "tastes."
 ![](doc/find-friends-page.PNG)

 ## Search results